In past years, when a couple divorced, it was very rare for a woman to

 in this country’s divorce courts and as a result, more women are

-paying their ex-husbands alimony and
+paying their ex-husbands spousal support and

-child support than ever before.
+child support than they ever have in the past.

 When a woman who